Nitriding: Salt bath nitriding

 In salt bath nitriding the nitrogen donating medium is a nitrogen-containing salt such as cyanide salt.
 The salts used also donate carbon to the workpiece surface making salt bath a nitrocarburizing process.
-The temperature used is typical of all nitrocarburizing processes: 550 to 570 °C. The advantages of salt nitriding is that it achieves higher diffusion in the same period of time compared to any other method.
+The temperature used is typical of all nitrocarburizing processes: 550 to 570 °C. Since the salts used are extremely toxic, modern environmental and safety regulation have caused this process to fall out of favor.

 The advantages of salt nitriding are: